Atopic dermatitis is very common, particularly in high-income countries and among people who have a tendency to develop allergies.

 In the early (acute) phase, red, oozing, and crusted areas develop, and sometimes blisters.
 Itching is often intense.

-In the chronic (later) phase, scratching and rubbing creates areas that appear dry and lichenified.
+In the chronic (later) phase, scratching and rubbing create areas that appear dry and thickened (lichenified).

 In infants, rashes on the face spread to the neck, eyelids, scalp, hands, arms, feet, and legs.
 Large areas of the body may be affected.